sassoftware/sas-studio-custom-steps/VA - Extract Report Metadata/README.md

 ## Change Log

+* Version 1.51 (27AUG2025)
+    * Renamed to use the new VA prefix to group VA related custom steps.
+    * Did not change screenshots
 * Version 1.5 (03JUN2025)
     * Added three additional columns to the output table.
     * Extracting additional report metadata.